The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Results

 For the LRG sample, the shape of the HOD is similar to the BGS.
-Since LRG lives in more massive haloes, the central HOD is shifted to higher masses compared with the BGS.
+Since LRGs live in more massive haloes, the central HOD is shifted to higher masses compared with the BGS.
 However, at very high masses, the central occupancy is less than 1.
 As can be seen in Figure \ref{fig:lrg_stellarmass}, at very high stellar masses there seems to be an incompleteness in the observed galaxy population, so that the complete SMFs assumed in the SHAM remains above the data, resulting in the HOD dropping below 1 when the incompleteness is added.
-We use the same 5-parameter HOD to model the LRG occupation function, which is discussed in Section~\ref{sec:lrg_hod}.
+We use the 5-parameter HOD as in Eq.~\ref{eq:5param_hod} to model the LRG occupation function, which is discussed in Section~\ref{sec:lrg_hod}.

-For the ELG and QSO samples, the central HOD strongly shows the influence of our model with the occupation fraction resembling a Gaussian in $M_{\rm halo}$.
+For the ELG and QSO samples, the central galaxies strongly show the influence from our Gaussian $V_{\rm mean}$ model in the HOD vs. $M_{\rm halo}$.
 This is expected due to the strong correspondence between $V_{\rm peak}$ and $M_{\rm halo}$.
 The satellite component rises more quickly at high $M_{\rm halo}$ for ELGs than QSOs.
 This is a result of the ELG sample having a lower best-fit $V_{\rm mean}$ than the QSO sample as shown in Table~\ref{tab:qso-shamparm} as well as the much larger sample size of ELGs.

-In upcoming sections, we will explore how the halo occupation distribution of the various tracers depends on luminosity or stellar mass as well as redshift.
+In upcoming sections, we will explore how the halo occupation distribution of the various tracers, which we obtained from the previously described (modified) SHAM mocks, depends on luminosity or stellar mass as well as redshift.